 The Association's brand guide outlines how its brand assets – including logos, name, tagline, colors and typography – are to be used to ensure visual and brand consistency across various print and digital applications.
 The guidance in the brand guide pertains to all Association-branded materials produced by the Association as well as to those produced by Association members, chapters, partners/sponsors, vendors or other outside groups.

-Any use of the Association name and/or brand assets requires a written request to and the written approval of the Executive Director.
+Official chartered chapters of NSPRA may use the Association name and/or brand assets in alignment with the Association’s branding guide.
+All other parties, including vendors, must submit a written request to and the written approval of NSPRA.

 Association chapters or regions that are granted approval to use the Association name and/or logo must clearly state the name of the region or chapter.

 The Association actively seeks out sponsors, partners and Seminar exhibitors to help support its mission, programs, product development and member resources through non-dues revenue, grants and in-kind contributions.
 (Ref.
 Policy 410.8 Sponsorships/Partnerships and Resource Development).
 Executive Board members are charged with representing the Association and furthering its purposes through building relationships with members and others who bring value and support to our mission.
 While Executive Board members are encouraged to express appreciation of the contributions of sponsors, partners and Seminar exhibitors, they shall not officially endorse any company in their official capacity as an Executive Board member.

 c.
 Inclusion in list of supporters/endorsers (does not include lists of active clients);